-Unless a student officially withdraws from the School, the student will be charged for the full cost of the term.
-Any refunds or adjustments must be made using the official forms from the School which are available at www.sum.edu/forms.
+Students will be charged for the full cost of the term unless they drop all classes during the official Add/Drop period.
+After this Add/Drop Period, the student can withdraw up to the Withdrawal Deadline published in the Academic Calendar, but they will be responsible for 100% of the fees and tuition associated with that course.
+Any refunds or adjustments must be made using the official forms from the College, which are available at sum.edu/forms.
 Failure to attend class does not constitute a valid reason for a refund.
-Federal Refund Distribution Policy may contain different criteria than the Institutional Refund Policy.
-After withdrawal calculations (financial aid and institutional) are made to the student's financial account, a statement will be provided to the student.
-Withdrawal from all classes or dropping below full-time status may generate a balance due to the School.
-Any balance due on the student's account after withdrawal calculations are complete will be immediately billed.
-If total payment is impossible, then an active and reasonable payment plan must be implemented immediately.
-Failure to honor this financial commitment will result in the account being placed with a collection agency and may adversely impact the student's credit rating.
+Withdrawal from all classes or dropping below full-time status may generate a balance owed to the School.
+Any balance owed by the student account after withdrawal will be billed.
+Failure to honor the financial commitment may adversely impact the student's credit rating/score.

-Add/Drop Period
+Add / Drop Period

 The Add/Drop Period is the first week of each term.
 It begins the first day of the term and ends Sunday evening at 11:59 p.m.
 (Pacific Time Zone) the end of the first week of class for the term.
 Students may add or drop courses within that week with no financial or academic penalty.
-After the Add/Drop Period, the student becomes responsible for 100% of the tuition for the course, even if the student elects to withdraw at a later time.
+After the Add/Drop Period, the student becomes responsible for 100% of the tuition and fees for the course, even if the student elects to withdraw at a later time.